 When you first access this form, two keyword search term input boxes appear on the screen.
-The fields are separated from each other by two drop-down lists: the search within option, which defaults to Anywhere except full text, and the connector option, which defaults to "AND".
+The fields are separated from each other by two drop-down lists: the search within option, which defaults to Anywhere, and the connector option, which defaults to "AND".

 To perform an advanced search: